Eureka Brass Band

-The Eureka Brass Band was a brass band from New Orleans, active from 1920 to 1975, that recorded prolifically for Atlantic Records, Pax, Alamac, Folkways, Jazzology, and Sounds of New Orleans.
+The Eureka Brass Band was a brass band from New Orleans, active from 1920 to 1975, who recorded prolifically for Atlantic Records, Pax, Alamac, Folkways, Jazzology, and Sounds of New Orleans.

-The group's membership varied at any given time, usually holding between nine and eleven members.
+The group's membership varied at any given time, usually comprising from nine to eleven members.
 The typical instrumentation was three trumpets, two trombones, two reeds, tuba, snare drum, and bass drum.